Jessie Taft: Professional career

 After completing her thesis in 1913 Taft desired an academic position but women of this era were mostly excluded from that life.
 So for over two decades she worked in the world of child and family services.
 Her first job was with Katherine Bement Davis as the assistant superintendent at the New York State Reformatory for Women.
 When Davis left the Reformatory so did Taft moving from the field of delinquency to the new field of mental hygiene as the Director of the Mental Hygiene Committee of the State Charities Aid Association of New York.
 In 1918 she left the Committee because of World War I and left New York for Philadelphia (where Robinson was on staff at the Pennsylvania School of Social Work) to join the Seybert Institution as director of a new Department or Child Study, organizing a school for problem children and doing much case work.
 She wrote many papers and spoke often about what she had learned and the diagnostic techniques she pioneered for dealing with institutionalized children.

-Finally in 1934 Taft was able to enter the academic world as a full-time faculty member of the School of Social Work at the University of Pennsylvania.
-She started teaching non-credit extension courses there in 1919 and regular students in 1929.
-The School of Social Work was the first in the country to have an advanced curriculum focused on social work.
+Finally in 1919 Taft was able to enter the academic world as a full-time faculty member of the School of Social Policy and Practice.
+The School was the first in the country to have an advanced curriculum focused on social work.
 Taft's thinking and teaching simulated and guided this program from its inception in 1934 until her retirement in 1950.
 Robinson in her professional biography of Taft writes that "The discovery of the use of function in helping processes, the most significant and influential concept in the development of theory and practice in the Pennsylvania School of Social Work, remains Dr. Taft's most significant and enduring contribution to theory and practice in social casework."
 She was an articulate and well-known founder and proponent of the Rankian "functional" approach to both social work and to social work education.
 This approach was distinct from the widespread Freudian "diagnostic" approach to social work, and there was a marked contrast between the two.
 While the functional school was a minority, it had a strong influence on the larger social work field; it was also at times the subject of debate and controversy.

 Taft retired from the University of Pennsylvania after commencement in June 1950.
 For the first few years she still taught a few courses and was a consultant on the doctoral council.
 She then turned her full attention to translating and organizing the papers of Otto Rank which were given to her at the time of Rank's death in 1939.
 Rank's papers were given to Columbia University.
 Later the papers of Taft and Robinson were also given to Columbia.